TL;DR

 Sanctum

 JWT-verified API Lambda, role-scoped DynamoDB, KMS-encrypted S3, Cognito PKCE OAuth2, full audit trail, multi-tenant isolation.
-NIST 800-171 hardened, MFA enforced.
+NIST 800-171 controls (70% coverage today), MFA enforced.

 Buttress